 For current weekly activities and business that have interests for children (books, toys, etc.), please check the activities section and business advertisements of the Independent Coast Observer (http://mendonoma.com/) weekly newspaper (printed edition available each Thursday late afternoon in Gualala markets.

 DOWNLOAD THE SEA RANCH AUDIO WALKING TOUR: ARCHITECTURE, LANDSCAPE, INTENTIONS

-Explore architecture and history while listening to The Sea Ranch Audio Walking Tour .
+Whether you attend the Architecture tour or opt to explore on your own another time, be sure to download the The Sea Ranch Audio Walking Tour .
 This audio tour is an introduction to the architecture and landscape of The Sea Ranch, noting the ideas and features that have made it world renowned.

-This tour has been recorded in audio so that you can explore and experience it on your own…walking in the field with a mobile device or at home.
+The audio walking tour allows you to explore and experience The Sea Ranch buildings on your own…walking in the field with a mobile device or at home.
 It visits the area where the first Sea Ranch buildings were built and describes the landscape that surrounded them and how that has changed.
 Written and narrated by Donlyn Lyndon, one of the original architects, this self-guided audio guide explains what was intended in planning The Sea Ranch and in creating these first buildings.
 Lyndon comments, as well, on the evolution of the landscape during the subsequent fifty years.

-It should be noted here that this audio tour guides you along walking trails of the area; it is not a house tour and does not include visits to the interiors of homes or condominiums.
-The tour is a celebration of the larger landscape and the ways in which architecture and its placement can combine with landscape to create a very distinctive sense of place.
+It should be noted here that this audio tour guides you along walking trails of the area.
+It is not a house tour and does not include visits to the interiors of homes or condominiums.
+The audio tour is a celebration of the larger landscape and the ways in which architecture and its placement can combine with landscape to create a very distinctive sense of place.

 EXPLORE ALONG THE TRAILS AND BLUFFS (SELF-GUIDED)